The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 The Amazon Container Service (ECS) gives you the ability to create a cluster of container hosts on which to run your containers, in a fully integrated AWS environment, with support for scaling and load balancing, plus the option to use a private container registry for your container images.

-Finally, a container orchestration platform such as Kubernetes provides an even greater level of automation and convenience, by allowing you to describe your multi-container deployments in simple text files in YAML format, with load balancing, scaling, secure management of secrets and rolling upgrades and rollbacks.
+Finally, a container orchestration platform such as Kubernetes provides an even greater level of automation and convenience, by allowing you to describe your multi-container deployments in text files in YAML format, with load balancing, scaling, secure management of secrets and rolling upgrades and rollbacks.

 Become a Patron!